priye-1/OLAP_Dimensional_Modeling_for_Advanced_Analytics/README.md

 ### Proposed Data Warehouse Architecture
 <img src="readme_images/architecture.png">
 <br><br>
-From the image below you can find the three layers created in Bigquery through DBT.
+From the image below you can find the three layers (datasets) created in Bigquery through DBT.
 They are identified by the "dbt prefix"
 <br>
 <img src="readme_images/layers.png">